hstarmans/hexastorm_design/Redesign/README.md

 All constraints are determined with respect to the base plate.
 The plate is 2 mm thick.
 The thickness is parallel to the z-axis, i.e. height.

+## Laser height
+The laser should be at a height of 13 mm (offset center prism / base polygon) + 16 mm (offset prism) is 29 mm.

 ### Prism Motor
 The prism motor is fixed in all dimensions with respect to the base plate.
 The offset of the prism motor with respect to the base plate is greater than the protrusion of the prism motor.
 The total offset is now 9 mm.